-Intensive debates on collective identities in the (post-) colonial societies of Latin America demonstrate quite clearly the ways in which crises are linked with identity formation.
-While creole and white identities have been put into question since the 1990s, indigenous and Afro-American identities have managed to establish deep cultural-political changes, which find their institutional expression in the reformulation of several constitutions.
-In this process, the use of the regional level as a framework for identity politics has often followed the pattern of strategically proclaimed geocultural differences.
-The aim of this research group is the paradigmatic analysis of how interpretive patterns (of the regional level) are used in crisis situations.
-To that end the research group addresses the following dimensions:
+Intensive debates on collective identities in the (post-) colonial societies of Latin America demonstrate quite clearly the ways in which crises are linked to identity formation.
+Creole and white identities have been called into question since the 1990s, while indigenous and Afro-American identities have experienced deep cultural-political changes, which have been institutionally established and expressed in the reformulation of several constitutions.
+In this process, engagement in identity politics on the regional level has often followed the pattern of strategically proclaimed geocultural differences.
+The aim of this research group is the paradigmatic analysis of how interpretive patterns (on the regional level) are used in crisis situations.
+To that end, the research group will address the following dimensions:

-c) Economic Reorientation: In recent decades, China has developed a growing and important economic influence in various regions of Latin America, in the course of which cultural and civic exchanges have increased.
-However, power relationships are asymmetrical, and frequent conflicts arise from the local population’s rejection of Chinese resource extraction and infrastructure projects.
-This third focus will investigate whether and which new transnational spaces, practices, identities, and social crises Chinese economic interests may cause in Latin America.
+In recent decades, China has cultivated an important and growing economic influence in various regions of Latin America, during the course of which cultural and social exchanges have increased.
+However, power relationships are asymmetrical and conflicts frequently arise due to the local populations’ rejection of Chinese resource extraction and infrastructure projects.
+This third focus will investigate which (and whether) new transnational spaces, practices, identities, and social crises may result from Chinese economic interests in Latin America.